-Taking a Fes to Marrakech Sahara desert tour is great choice.
+Taking a Fes to Marrakech Sahara desert tour is a great choice.
 This way you get to see many more places along the drive between Merzouga and Marrakech.
-Give yourself a day in Fes before heading to the Sahara then spend some time exploring Marrakesh before taking the train up the coast back to Tangier.
+Give yourself a day in Fes before heading to the Sahara, then spend some time exploring Marrakesh before taking the train up the coast back to Tangier.
 With enough time, there are plenty of interesting day trips from Marrakech.

-You could make a stop over in relaxing beach town Asilah for a night to break up the journey and get a little beach time.
+You could make a stopover in relaxing beach town Asilah for a night to break up the journey and get a little beach time.
 At just an hour outside of Tangier, you would have most of the next day to enjoy the town.

 Alternatively, stop in Casablanca to mix city and beach, even get a little surfing in if you choose.